Resistance distance distribution in large sparse random graphs

+We must then identify the solutions of (\ref{eq:H_approx}).
 It is natural to start by examining the saddle points that respect the symmetries of $H$.
-(An alternative is families of saddle points converted to each other by the symmetries.
+(An alternative is families of saddle points converted into each other by the symmetries.
 It is more exotic, though certainly not impossible, and the ultimate validation of our approach, here and in general, comes from comparisons with numerical simulations.)
 As one can see from \eqref{eq:Ham}, $H$ is invariant under arbitrary permutations of $\phi_3,\phi_4,\ldots,\phi_N$ as well as the symmetry $(\phi_1,\phi_2)\to(-\phi_2,-\phi_1)$.
 Since only configurations with $\sumph=0$ contribute to (\ref{eq:prho_new}), the only saddle candidate that respects the symmetries of $H$ is $\pmb{\phi}_0 = (\phi_0,-\phi_0,0,0,\dots)$ with a yet-unknown $\phi_0$.
 For configurations of this form, (\ref{eq:H_approx}) is rewritten as